TheDG/MachineLearning_A-Z/Machine_Learning_A-Z_Mine/Part 2 - Regression/Section 10 - Evaluating Regression Models Performance/notes.md

 If your problem is linear, you should go for Simple Linear Regression if you only have one feature, and Multiple Linear Regression if you have several features.

 If your problem is non linear, you should go for Polynomial Regression, SVR, Decision Tree or Random Forest.
 Then which one should you choose among these four ?
 That you will learn in Part 10 - Model Selection.

+# Feature Scaling?
+If Model uses some sort of distance to predict or evaluate the model, you should scale the data (normalize or regularize)